 - The candidate must be capable of average grades or better even though he may be underachieving or not working up to his full potential now.

-- The candidate must be willing to attend.
+- The candidate must be open and willing to attend.
+We prefer students who see MMA as a great opportunity.